 These progressions are typically indicated by a series of Roman numerals, which themselves point to the notes of a major scale.
 For instance, the “III” and “V” chords in the key of C major refer to chords whose root notes are the scale’s major third and perfect fifth, respectively: an E and a G major chord.
 And if those Roman numerals are lowercased—“iii” and “iv”—then you’ll want to play an E minor and G minor.

 Which means if you see a “I-V” progression, you’re meant to play a major chord based on the root note of the key, followed by a major chord based on the perfect fifth of the key.
-In the key of C major, this would be a C major and a G major.

 Let’s take a look at an example: a I-V progression in the key of G. By looking at Figures 5 and 6, you should be able to tell that a I-V progression consists of two chords, built upon the root note and the perfect fifth, respectively.
 In other words, this I-V indicates that the progression starts with a G major chord followed by a D major chord.